winstonDeGreef/Mechanica/content/Ch7_ex.md

 How much higher does the smaller ball fly with velocity $3\vec{v}$ compared to $\vec{v}$?

 <b>Answer</b>
-<br>We equate the kinetic energy when the ball is just reflected with the potential energy when the ball reached it maximal height before falling back.
+  We equate the kinetic energy when the ball is just reflected with the potential energy when the ball reached it maximal height before falling back.

 $$ \frac{1}{2}mv^2 = mgh \Rightarrow h = \frac{v^2}{2g} $$